 Leo de Boer

-Leo De Boer was born in 1953 in the Netherlands.
-He studied History at the University of Amsterdam followed by four years at the Dutch Film Academy.
+Leo de Boer is a Dutch film director with a lot of international experience.
+He studied history at the University of Amsterdam followed by a degree at the Dutch Film Academy.

-He has worked as film editor at NOS Dutch National Television, and is presently lecturer at the Utrecht School of the Arts (HKU).
+Next to his work as director, Leo works as a film editor and teaches as lecturer at the Utrecht School of the Arts (HKU).

 further info at: www.leodeboerfilm.nl